The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 A meeting will allow you to evaluate the business opportunity and the company and let No Letting Go get to know you.
 Franchisees will have the opportunity to speak to, or even meet, existing franchisees before any final decisions are made.

-The franchisee will receive extensive initial and ongoing training on all aspects of the business from inventory reporting to sales, marketing and leadership through the No Letter Go Academy.
-Through them a franchisee will be given all the required business processes and planning tools, market-leading inventory management software and guaranteed local work as part of the franchise-wide contracts negotiated by the franchisor with national letting agents.
+The franchise owner will receive extensive initial and ongoing training on all aspects of the business from inventory reporting to sales, marketing and leadership through the No Letter Go Academy.
+Through them, a franchisee will be given all the required business processes and planning tools, market-leading inventory property management software and guaranteed local work as part of the franchise-wide contracts negotiated by the franchisor with national letting agents.

-After the initial classroom period, the franchisee will receive one-on-one training time providing advice and guidance in all aspects of the business, generating reports, winning business, managing the operation, recruiting clerks or general administration.
+After the initial classroom period, the franchisee will receive one-on-one training time providing advice and guidance in all aspects of the business, generating reports, winning business from potential customers, managing the operation, recruiting clerks or general administration.

-No Letting Go has invested greatly in bespoke technology in order to keep ahead of its competitors.
+No Letting Go has invested greatly in bespoke property management software and technology in order to keep ahead of its competitors.
 The heart of the business, and the key to its success, is creating quickly compiled, detailed and accurate reports, which can be swiftly delivered to the client.

 Through KAPTUR, these can be generated on-site on a tablet and stored and accessed in a unique online CRM system, which has been designed to minimise the administration time for the franchisee.